matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 ---
 layout: post
-title:  "The Fall of the House of Mac."
+title:  "Fall of the House of M."
-description: Hardware as a really shitty service.
+description: Gonna write a strongly worded letter.
+That'll fix it.
 tags: hardware
 ---

-When I was young, I remember my grandmother quietly smirking to herself while looking at a newspaper.

-> "I'll never understand the logo for Apple Computers.
-The computers are called Macintosh.
-But the logo is a Red Delecious."

-What a great distillation of Apple Computers: It's pretty.
-But it's wrong.

 # Hey, what's going on?

 15 Years ago Apple moved away from the `PowerPC` chips they had used since 1994 and joined the rest of the computational world under the `x86` umbrella.
-Once again, Apple is changing CPU types, this time from `x86` to `ARM` based CPUs.
-Instead of limiting the `ARM` CPUs to their iPad/iPhones, they're removing the `x86` chips from the Macbook Pro all together and aggresively replacing them with a newly developed variant of the CPU they use in their iOS devices.
+In 2020, Apple is changing CPU types again, this time from `x86` to `ARM` based CPUs.

-The numbers Apple is claiming seem to be impressive performance out of an ARM Chip.
-Most user's workloads will be unaffected by this as the world continues to move towards an `IOT` Connected World.
+To summarize the difference between `x86` and `ARM` architecture: `x86` is a Cross Country runner, built for sustained torture tests. `ARM` CPUs are sprinters that thrive under short bursty workloads.

+Apple is teasing some impressive numbers. _Most users_ in the Apple Ecosystem will only benefit from this change.

 _However..._

-Even _if_ the claims of performance gains are true -- A change this big will have ramifications that will be felt for quite some time.
+Even if the performance gains are true -- A change this big will have ramifications that will be felt for quite some time.

+I'm suspicious of it's performance over long durations like Code Compilation and Media Rendering.

-Apple _says_ that any side effects of this imprompteu head transplant will be remedied by none other than it's own compatibility solution.
+Apple says that any side effects of this brain transplant will be remedied by none other than Apple.

-If there's _one_ name I trust for a proven record of reliable hardware and software _it's absolutely not Apple._
+If there's _one_ name I trust for a proven record of reliable hardware and software _it's not Apple._

 # Benevolent Dictatorship

 The new CPU is the final piece in the puzzle for Apple's Authoritarian Control over their Walled Garden.

 They now make every single piece of the Hardware _and_ the Software.
-Apple finally controls the entire flow `Code Execution` _more_ than they ever have.
+Apple finally controls the entire flow `Code Execution` from toe-to-tip.

-> Apple Computers _will always_ obey Apple, before they obey _any_ other instruction.
+> Apple Computers _will always_ obey Apple Inc before obeying _any_ other instruction.

-While there's a meme-worthy list of public controversies that point to absolute mallice, why would they ever want to change?

-In August 2018, Apple became the first US Company to be evaluated at `$1 Billion`.
-Just _2 years_ later, they were the first company to be evaluated at `$2 Billion`.
+In August 2018, Apple became the first US Company to be evaluated at `$1 Trillion`.
+Two years later, they were the first company to be evaluated at `$2 Trillion`.

-If you need a quick refresher, here's[^1] a mix tape I put together of some of their finest work.
+A quick look back at some public controversies[^1] shows absolute mallice...But why would they ever want to change?

-So if that's how Apple treats it's ~~Serfs~~ _Customers_ ...
+And if that's how Apple treats it's ~~Serfs~~ _Customers_ ...

-# Banality of Evil
+# Big Sur...veillance

 Every interaction from Apple should be treated as sleight of hand.
-One hand spins the tale of Privacy, while the other sends buckets of user information to the NSA as part of the [PRISM](https://en.wikipedia.org/wiki/Criticism_of_Apple_Inc.#Collaboration_with_the_National_Security_Agency) spying program.
+One hand spins the tale of a Privacy Champion, the other sends user information to the NSA whole sale as part of the [PRISM](https://en.wikipedia.org/wiki/Criticism_of_Apple_Inc.#Collaboration_with_the_National_Security_Agency) spying program.

 In the first half of 2019 they did this over 18,000 times, and another [17,500+ times in the second half of 2019.](https://www.apple.com/legal/transparency/)

-The dangers of Centralization were shown in full force when Macbooks across the globe were _unwilling_ to execute 3rd party applications due to an Apple Server Outage.
+The dangers of Centralized Services became woefully apparent on `11-12-20` as [Apple Servers became _slow_ to respond](https://www.theverge.com/2020/11/12/21563092/apple-mac-apps-load-slow-big-sur-downloads-outage-down-issues) to network traffic.
+Because of this, Macbooks across the globe were unable to launch 3rd party Applications.

-This server outage meant that MacOS couldn't "Phone Home" for to Apple, and then stopped the flow of execution.
-Obviously it's more complicated, but the facts still stand.
-Code Execution _stopped_ when apps tried, and failed to reach an Apple Server.
-This turns your `~$3,000` laptop into a `~$3,000` statement piece.

-MacOS Big Sur and Apple's M1 Chip _finally_ remove the thin and tattered veil of alturism.
+This turned your `~$3,000` laptop into a `~$3,000` statement piece.

+Turns out, Apple sends a _healthy_ amount of telemetry back to it's own servers.
+Apple claims 3rd party Apps phoning home before being given permission to launch is in the interest of User's _Security._ 🔐

+I'm glad Apple has been _transparent_ about the information they're collecting.

+Apple is being _so transparent,_ that they're not even encrypting this telemetry.
+They're sending it plain text out of your macbook, across the internet to the nearest CDN so that _everyone_ between you and the server can see what apps you're using by opening `wireshark` or `tcpdump`.

+# The Banality of Evil

-While _EVERY_ Consumer Electronics Company has a hand in the never-ending human rights violations of the PRC, Apple is in a unique position to make meaningful change.
+While _EVERY_ Consumer Electronics Company has a hand in the staggering human rights violations of the People's Republic of China; Apple is in a unique position to make meaningful changes.

-Every red cent of profit Apple makes while continuing to ignore China's Human Rights Violations...sadly means _nothing_ to them.
-I wish I had a more impactful statement.

-The fight for Hong Kong was a major fight for the Free World.
-And when we needed Apple the most, they revealed themselves to be spineless lapdogs bowing to Authoritarianism by censoring Apps on behalf of Xi Jiin Ping.
+But during the fight for Hong Kong, when we needed Apple the most they revealed themselves as spineless lapdogs.
+Tim Cook bowed to Authoritarianism by censoring Apps at the request of ~~Xi Jinping~~ [Pooh Bear](../../../assets/images/Misc/oh_bother.jpg).

-Controling the supply chain domestically would make mid-range hardware from 2014 cost $2,000.
-Even though I'm personally very excited to [dive into this exact kind](https://shop.puri.sm/shop/librem-5-usa/) of thing.
+Controlling the supply chain domestically makes mid-range hardware from 2014 cost $2,000.
+While I'm personally very excited to [dive into this exact kind](https://shop.puri.sm/shop/librem-5-usa/) of thing, it's basically like taking food _right out of Tim Cook's mouth._

-# "I'm sad.
-I hate this."

-Same.

-Trying to convince Apple Cultists to stop denying their experiences is a _fruitless_ effort.
+# This sucks.

+Yeah.
+I'm not a lot of fun at parties. 😕

+And talking about this stuff with Apple Fans is always..._fruitless_.

 ```
 •_•)